Light Pollution

 Worried about the impacts of light pollution in your area?
 You might bring this example to the attention of your municipality:

 The Township of Muskoka Lakes (TML) has had a Dark Sky lighting bylaw in place since 2014, intended to “ensure responsible lighting, light pollution mitigation and conservation of the dark sky environment.”
-As of January 1, 2024, residents of TML will be responsible for ensuring their property is dark-sky compliant, including the provision that all outdoor lighting—even on docks and boathouses—be “properly shielded with full cut-off fixtures” that only shine below the horizontal line of the shield, not outward or upwards.
+As of January 1, 2024, residents of TML are responsible for ensuring their property is dark-sky compliant, including the provision that all outdoor lighting—even on docks and boathouses—be “properly shielded with full cut-off fixtures” that only shine below the horizontal line of the shield, not outward or upwards.